 Visitation will be from 11:00 a.m. until 8:00 p.m.
 Friday at Price & Sons Funeral Home in Scott City, Kansas.

-To send flowers to the family of James Dyer, please visit Tribute Store
+To plant a tree in memory of James Dyer, please visit Tribute Store